 Any time you activate your license on a new production site it counts toward your license’s Active Sites limit.
-After 30 days of not using WP Migrate DB Pro on that site, it will no longer count as active and will automatically free up a slot in your limit.
+After 30 days of not using WP Migrate on that site, it will no longer count as active and will automatically free up a slot in your limit.

 Development (dev) and staging sites do not count toward your limit.
 For example, activating your license on awesomesite.com will count as one site of your limit, but activating on dev.awesomesite.com, awesomesite.dev, staging.awesomesite.com, etc. will not count toward your limit.

 Whenever you run a migration on a production site, it counts as use.

 Detecting Dev and Staging Sites

 We detect the most common URLs used by developers for dev and staging sites and automatically exclude those from counting toward your site limit.
 We also automatically exclude staging site domains used by web hosting companies.

 If somehow we flagged one of your dev or staging sites as a production site and counted it toward your limit, simply contact us from the Help tab inside the WP Migrate plugin and we’ll be happy to correct the error and prevent it from happening in the future.